ajcr/molloy/README.md

 Molloy is written to be used with Python 3.

 The only external dependency is [NumPy](http://www.numpy.org/) (and [PyTest](https://docs.pytest.org/en/latest/) for testing).
-The dependency on NumPy *might* go away in future, or another dependency could be substituted (e.g. SymPy) as more features are added and I get better at figuring out how to solve combinatorics problems.
+The dependency on NumPy *might* go away in future, or another dependency could be substituted (e.g. SymPy) as more features are added and I get better at figuring out how to solve various combinatorial problems.

 ### Installing